Zhengzhou railway station: Station layout

 The station has two station buildings on both east and west side, covering an area of 144000 m2 in total together with waiting rooms.
 The two station buildings are connected by a channel for departing passengers with 10 waiting rooms on both sides of it at 2nd level, and two tunnels for passengers on arrival.

 East station building

-The east station building is also called as the main station building.
+The east station building is also called the main station building.
 It is 63.3 m in height with an area of over 40000 m2.
 The ticket office, offering 68 counters, is in the southern part on the 1st level.
 The main entrance is in the central part on the 1st level, with 4 escalators, 2 elevators and 2 staircases to the elevated waiting rooms on the 2nd level.

 West station building

 The west station building is to the west of the platforms.
 It covers an area of 11774 m2, housing ticket counters, restaurants and stores.